JayneJacobs/Kubernetes-/KubernettesProduction/Helm/Readme.md

 # Helm

-Stefan Thorpe will talk you through one of the most popular package managers for Kubernetes, Helm.

-Through a series of of lectures, you would see Helm helps to manage Kubernetes applications: Helm Charts helps you define, install, and upgrade even the most complex Kubernetes application.

-Stefan Thorpe is a certified cloud architect and has decades of experience in both cloud computing and DevOps industry.

-Simple way to package and configure.  in on deployment.
+* A Simple way to package and configure.  in on deployment.

-Do not repeat coding principles
+* Do not repeat coding principles

-configure a package and manage dependencies.
+* Configure a package and manage dependencies.

-Update and remove containers.
+* Update and remove containers.

-Define run, upgrade for public distribution.
+* Define run, upgrade for public distribution.

 ## Helm Charts:

- Kubernettes Yamls.
+ * Kubernettes Yamls.

- helm/tiller runs on Kubernetes clusters.
+ * helm/tiller runs on Kubernetes clusters.

- Helm sends charts to Tiller Server.  and tiller installs the package.
+ * Helm sends charts to Tiller Server.  and tiller installs the package.
+   Basic
+    ```
+    helm install stable\chartName
+    ```

-Tiller comiles yamls and applies them to cluster.
+* Tiller compiles yamls and applies them to cluster.

 Single CLI command line.

 Helm tool;
- Package description (yaml)
+  *Package description (yaml)
     Templates: Yaml files

- Accessign Helm Charts.
+ Accessing Helm Charts.
   repository
   Helm install; location of charts; chart name.